Why Is My Child Unhappy?

 Ok, so what really makes an unhappy child

+Why is my child unhappy?
 The tale of Tim

 Tim was utterly miserable

 Tim screamed all the time.
-The morning was the best when he was simply difficult but by early afternoon, things had deteriorated badly.
+The morning was the best, when he was simply difficult, but by early afternoon, things had deteriorated badly.
 He hung on his parent’s clothing and demanded things.
-He would point at articles in the room and shout and mom and dad would go rushing to get whatever item it was that he was screaming for.
+He would point at articles in the room and shout, and mom and dad would go rushing to get whatever item it was that he was screaming for.

 Nothing made Tim happy

-By misunderstanding Tim’s needs, the parents turned themselves in to slaves for their own little King Tut.
+By misunderstanding Tim’s needs, the parents turned themselves into slaves for their own little King Tut.
 Little Tim did indeed rule the roast, barking orders from his mini throne.

 Finally Tim’s parents figured it out

-Do you have a child displaying behaviour issues like biting, temper tantrums, picky eating or sleeping problems?
+Do you have a child displaying behaviour issues like biting, temper tantrums, picky eating, or sleeping problems?
 If so, go to Annie the Nanny’s parenting services page.